-Click a field to select it.
-Use Ctrl-click to select multiple fields.
-Use Shift-click to select a range of fields.
-To select all the fields on a list, click the tab for the list and choose Edit > Select All.
+Click a field in the list to select it.
+Use Ctrl + click to select multiple fields.
+Use Shift + click to select a range of fields.
+To select all the fields on a list, click the tab for the list and click Lists > Select All.